cerenkilinc/DSA210_Project_CerenKilinc/README.md

 ### Results
 - None of the models achieved high predictive accuracy, which is expected due to the subjective and complex nature of crime perception.
 - the models provided more explanatory insights than precise predictions.
-- The analysis highlights, social well-being indicators alone are insufficient to fully predict crime perception.
+- The analysis highlights that social well-being indicators alone are insufficient to fully predict crime perception.
 - The trained Linear Regression model was used to predict Turkey’s Crime Index based on its happiness, education, and life expectancy values.
 - The negative residual indicates that Turkey’s actual crime perception is significantly lower than what the model predicts based on its social well-being indicators.
 - This result suggests that Turkey performs better than expected in terms of crime perception when compared to countries with similar social indicator levels.